cDorth/Digital-Port/replit.md

 # Overview

-This is a digital portfolio web application built with Flask that allows users to showcase projects and achievements.
-The system features a public portfolio area for visitors to browse projects, an admin dashboard for portfolio management, and user authentication for interactions like commenting and liking projects.
-The application includes project categorization, image uploads, search functionality, and an about section.
+This is an advanced digital portfolio web application built with Flask that showcases projects and achievements with AI-powered features.
+The system includes a public portfolio area, admin dashboard, user authentication, and enhanced features like AI recommendations, interactive career timeline, skills comparator, and multilingual support (Portuguese/English).
+The application uses SQLite database and includes modern UI/UX with Bootstrap 5.

 # User Preferences